sissaschool/elementpath/README.rst

 >>> select(root, '/A/B2/*', parser=XPath1Parser)
 [<Element 'C1' at ...>, <Element 'C2' at ...>, <Element 'C3' at ...>]

-For XPath 3.0 import the parser from *elementpath.xpath3* subpackage, that is not loaded for default:
+For XPath 3.0/3.1 import the parser from *elementpath.xpath3* subpackage, that is not loaded for default:

 >>> from elementpath.xpath3 import XPath3Parser
 >>> select(root, 'math:atan(1.0e0)', parser=XPath3Parser)
+0.7853981633974483

+Note: *XPath3Parser* is an alias of *XPath31Parser*.

+If you need only XPath 3.0 you can also use a more specific subpackage, avoiding the loading of XPath 3.1 implementation:

+>>> from elementpath.xpath30 import XPath30Parser
+>>> select(root, 'math:atan(1.0e0)', parser=XPath30Parser)
 0.7853981633974483